Mostafabedeer/ebook-website/readme.md

 ```bash
 npm run sass:watch
 ```

+## Feedback

+If you have any feedback, please reach out to me at mostafabder2@gamil.com

 You can add Bootstrap variables to the `bootstrap.scss` file.
 You can look at the file `node_modules/bootstrap/dist/scss/_variables.scss` for a list of all the variables.
 Do NOT edit the `variables.scss` file directly, as it will be overwritten when you update Bootstrap.